Why do this problem?

 You could introduce this activity by showing the children a square piece of paper.
 Put the square on the board so that its sides are parallel to the sides of the board and ask the class what shape it is.
 How do they know?
 Then, invite one pupil to come up and pin the square on the board in a different way.
 Is the shape still a square?
 You might find that an interesting discussion ensues!
 It

-Once pupils have tried the problem (whether on paper or using the interactivity), they could show each other their completed squares and discuss the drawings before sharing them with you and/or the whole class.
-Playing the game Square It
+Once pupils have tried the problem, they could show each other their completed squares and discuss the drawings before sharing them with you and/or the whole class.
+Playing the game Seeing Squares

 would be a good way to end this lesson.